Credit Counseling Could Help You Live Debt-Free!

 When deciding to work with a credit counseling agency, trust should be a major consideration.
-How can you trust that the agency will management your debt as they promise?
+How can you trust that the agency will manage your debt as they promise?

-Fortunately, you have many resources to help you in your decision.
-Obviously, the personal connection is important, but you should never respond a telemarketer or an email solicitor.
+Fortunately, you have many resources to help you with your decision.
+Obviously, the personal connection is important, but you should never respond to a telemarketer or an email solicitor.

 Here are four questions to answer before choosing to work with a credit counseling agency: Does it have an A+ rating with the Better Business Bureau?
 Does the agency belong to a national industry trade association?
 Has the agency been around for years, if not decades?
 Is the agency regularly audited by independent third parties?

 You likely already know that the BBB tracks organizational reputations for how they treat their clients.
 Research the company’s rating at BBB.org, and make sure they have an A+ rating like Money Fit does.

 Trade association membership matters.
 Make sure that the association to which the agency belongs promotes both best practices and regulatory compliance.
 As an example, Money Fit belongs to the Financial Counseling Association of America.